 Digit is a completely free, text-based app, that allows you to save very small amounts of money based on what you can easily afford in your checking account.

-Since January 2015, I’ve just been using the Digit app to save money for Christmas gifts, or to buy myself a new Chromebook laptop.
 Obviously saving just $30-40 a month isn’t going to make you rich, but it does help pay for bonus things that you want.
+Or, as you’ll find out below, you can use it to set aside money for quarterly estimated taxes.

 And the cool thing about Digit is that the ENTIRE app is text-based, from the withdrawals, savings transfers and balance updates.
 You can make automatic savings transfers and receive automated updates right into your mobile phone.